tirangol/Projects/pianofortis/README.md

 When complete, the tool will be capable of dividing a MIDI into a left/right-hand part and assign fingerings to every note.
 Most importantly, it will gauge the playability of chords, awkward/impossible passages for the fingers, and assign difficulty scores to every part of a score.

 Currently, the tool is mostly complete in the location dimension - it can find the best hand assignments and fingerings for a single chord.
-However, it is lacking in the time dimension - it is not good at considering the best fingerings, given the previous and next notes.
+However, it is lacking in the time dimension - right now it can't really consider previous and next notes that well.

 Below are some predictions on a piano arrangement of Rachmaninoff's first Symphonic Dance, arranged by me.